CaffeineAndLasers/CaffeineAndLasers.github.io/content/blogs/lofiRadio.md

   - Technology
   - Projects
 ---
+# LoFi Terminal Radio

-# 1 Announcing My LoFi Terminal Radio
+## Announcing My LoFi Terminal Radio

 This was a short weekend project I threw together to replace the perpetually open YouTube Tab for [lofi beats to relax/study